Shanwer/Chunk-Resender/README.md

 # Chunk-Resender
-A bukkit plugin which resend chunks to players
+A bukkit plugin which resends chunks to players
+Usage:/resend